xqwen/fastenloc/tutorial/enloc_run.md

 ### Running with Legacy GWAS Annotation Files

-GWAS annotation files formatted for previous versions of FastENLOC remain compatible with newer versions (3.0 and above).
+GWAS annotation files formatted for previous versions of fastENLOC remain compatible with newer versions (3.0 and above).
 To use these legacy-format files, specify the option ``-go gwas_input_legacy_format`` (instead of ``-gwas``) to indicate the older GWAS annotation format.

 ## Running with Summary Statistics Input